deeprjs/deepr/README.md

 Object **values** can be either:

-- The boolean `true`: the result of the method or the field will be included in the response, following the format defined in the key (see above)
+- The boolean `true`: the result of the method or the field will be included in the response, following the format defined in the key (see above).
-- An object: the execution will continue recursively, applying every key to the parent context
+- An object: the execution will continue recursively, applying every key to the parent context.
-- An array containing a single object: when the parent context is an array of items, every item will be processed by the single object, in a way that is similar to `Array.map()`
+- An array containing a single object: when the parent context is a collection of elements, every element will be processed by the single object, in a way that is similar to a `map()` applied to an array.

 ### Parameters